ixiaopan/blog/content/post/interview.md

 > First, I had a strong desire to study last year.
 Meanwhile, I became interested in data, so data science was on my shortlist for the future degree.
 >
-> Second, I believe that machining learning and AI are the future trends of technology development since many companies have realised the importance and value of data.
+> Second, I believe that machine learning and AI are the future trends of technology since many companies have realised the importance and value of data.
 Big data applications are everywhere.
 So I think it's an exciting job which could bring big changes to the world and has a bright career prospect.
 >
-> Third, as a developer, I want to be a full-stack developer, not limited to front-end or backend.
+> Third, as a developer, I want to be a full-stack developer, not limited to frontend or backend.
 In other words, I desire to improve my competitiveness.
-Specifically speaking, any product needs a UI interface, which requires the knowledge of frontend.
-On the other hand, machine learning can help companies find value and inspire insights from data.
 >
+> - Any product needs a UI interface, which requires the knowledge of frontend.
+> - Any application creates data, which requires machine learning to inspire insights from data.
+>
-> As a compound developer with the knowledge of both machine learning and frontend, I believe I have more choices.
+> Thus, as a compound developer with the knowledge of both machine learning and frontend, I believe I have more choices.